Absorbing Others’ Energy: The Hidden Curse of Empaths

 Remind yourself that this isn’t mine if it isn’t.
 “I don’t have to take this on,” enabling you to release the feeling and safeguard your mental health.”

-Practice Being vulnerable
+Practice being vulnerable

-The idea is that if we strengthen our connection to our inner self, we’ll be centered enough to not defend ourselves.
+The idea is that if we strengthen our connection to our inner self, we’ll be centered enough not to defend ourselves.
 What could be more liberating than being independent and open?

 Too many people associate vulnerability with weakness.
 Not so.
 I adore being strong and vulnerable.
 It empowers people.
 It requires that you increasingly harmonize with whatever you face, allow it to flow through you, and then recenter, stabilized by resilience.
 Pace yourself.
 A vulnerable position seems safer as you gain strength.